esa/pykep/doc/sphinx/documentation/planets.rst

 ==================================================       =========       ================================================
 Name                                                     Type            Description
 ==================================================       =========       ================================================
+:class:`PyKEP.planets._base`                             class           The base class for all planets (cannot be instantiated)
 :class:`PyKEP.planets.keplerian`                         class           A simple planet with Keplerian ephemerides :class:`PyKEP.planets.jpl_lp`                            class           A solar system planet using jpl low-precision ephemerides
 :class:`PyKEP.planets.tle`                               class           An Earth artificial satellite from its TLE (ephemerides are computed via the SGP4 propagator)